Sara Naveed

 Sara Naveed (سارہ نوید) is a Pakistani author based in Lahore, Pakistan.

 Biography

+Sara Naveed was born on 1 April in Sialkot, Pakistan.

 Sara Naveed concluded her master's degree with a Gold Medal in Banking and Finance from University of Management and Technology, Lahore.

 After completing her matriculation degree from Convent of Jesus and Mary, Sialkot, she opted for pre-medical, but ended up graduating in business.
 Published in November 2014, Undying Affinity is her debut romance novel.

 Her second novel, titled Our Story Ends Here, published by Penguin Random House India, came out on 14 February 2017.